Emerjoin/Hi-Framework-docs/2.3.1/getting-started/docs-project/topics/01_getting-started/07_deployment-and-run.md

 ## Problems
-If you facing a problem with Hi-Framework, please share it with the [Hi-Framework community]($forum).
+If you are facing a problem with Hi-Framework, please share it with the [Hi-Framework community]($forum).